tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 PAC Configuration to sign invoices
 ----------------------------------

-Another important step to configure electronic invoicing in Odoo is to enter the PAC which you are working with and the credentials.
+Another important step to configure electronic invoicing in CoquiAPPs is to enter the PAC which you are working with and the credentials.
 That way, electronic invoicing will be enabled.

 .. warning::
-   Remember that you must register directly with the PAC of your choice before you start creating invoices from Odoo.
+   Remember that you must register directly with the PAC of your choice before you start creating invoices from CoquiAPPs.
 We have the following PACs available: `Quadrum
    <https://cfdiquadrum.com.mx/index.html>`_, `Solución Factible <https://solucionfactible.com/>`_
    and `SW Sapien - Smarter Web <https://sw.com.mx/>`_.